Sport development in municipalities: National Sports Forum presentation

 Mr Moses said that the NSF had the development of sport at heart.
 All codes were allowed to play under one umbrella.
 The NSF affiliates were the ears and eyes of SASCOC at provincial level.
 Engagement in life skills and recreation programmes helped to combat crime.

-Mr M Rabotapi (DA) asked why there was such a heavy emphasis on the Northern Cape in the presentation.
+Mr M Rabotapi (DA) asked why there was such a heavy emphasis on the

 Ms L Mjobo (ANC) asked for clarity on the relationship between the sports councils and SALGA.
 She also wanted to know more on the situation with rural schools.